nickleefly/odw/readme.md

-# ODW
+# ODW steps to create the database

----
-for convenient I exported the database into sql/odw.sql
----

 ## create odw database